The overview page contains a summary of all regions found in all records/contigs within the input given to antiSMASH.

 Clicking the gene will provide more information on the gene: its annotation, its smCOG (secondary metabolism gene family), its location, and cross-links specific to that gene.

-Detailed annotation for PKS/NRPS domains
+Detailed annotation for PKS/NRPS domains#

 In the middle panel, "Detailed annotation", you can find more in-depth information on the selected gene cluster.
-For predicted modular polyketide synthase (PKS) and/or nonribosomal peptide synthetase (NRPS) proteins, you will find the domain annotation.
+For predicted modular polyketide synthase (PKS) and/or nonribosomal peptide synthetase (NRPS) proteins, you will find the domain annotations.

 Clicking on a domain image will prompt more information to be displayed, such as the name of the detected domain, its precise location, any substrate specificites predicted, and a link to run Blast on the domain.
 For predicted Lantipeptide clusters, the predicted core peptide sequences of all identified prepeptides is displayed.
 A list of detected domains can be found here.

-Identifying similar BGCs
+Identifying similar BGCs#

-The folder.
-"Homologous gene clusters", displays the top ten gene clusters from the internal antiSMASH database that are most similar to a detected gene cluster, visually aligned to it.
+The tab "Homologous gene clusters", displays the top ten gene clusters from the internal antiSMASH database that are most similar to a detected gene cluster, visually aligned to it.
 The drop-down selection menu can be used to browse through the gene clusters.
 Genes with the same colour are putative homologs based on significant Blast hits between them.
 Similar information is provided in the "KnownCluserBlast folder", which detects BGCs included in the curated MIBiG dataset.
 "SubClusterBlast" provides information about conserved operons, which, for example are involved in precursor biosynthesis of non-proteinogenic amino acids.

-Prediction of putative core sturctures
+Prediction of putative core sturctures#

 In the upper side panel on the right.
 "Predicted core structure", a rough prediction of the overall chemical structure of a the product of a detected nonribosomal peptide or polyketide biosynthesis gene cluster is given.
 The second folder "PKS/NRPS monomers" displays detailed predictions for all monomers.
 Prediction details are available for multiple methods.